Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 - Lemma of predicate
 - Voice of predicate

+**Original gold labels are divided into binary tags:**
+- invalid argument: gold labels that contain keyword of 'ARG'
+- valid argument: gold labels that do not contain keyword of 'ARG'

 #### 2. Argument identification: train the SVM model with all extract features from the training data, and evaluate it on test data.
 The result is visible in evaluation_results.ipynb

 #### 3. Based on the prediction by the first classifier, extract instances that have been assigned a “valid argument” label and save as corresponding conll files in the data directory: